 Vietnamese food is distinct and unforgettable, according to UK magazine Rough Guides.

-The cuisine relies on a balance of salty, sweet, sour and hot flavours, achieved through use of nuoc mam, a fermented fish sauce, cane sugar, the juice of kalamansi citrus fruit or tamarind and chilli peppers.
+The cuisine relies on a balance of salty, sweet, sour, and hot flavors, achieved through nuoc mam, a fermented fish sauce, cane sugar, the juice of kalamansi citrus fruit, or tamarind and chili peppers.

-Dishes use plenty of fresh herbs but tend not to be overly spicy, as chilli sauces are served separately.
+Dishes use plenty of fresh herbs but are not overly spicy, as chili sauces are served separately.
 From the new Rough Guide to Vietnam, we’ve picked ten essential Vietnamese foods everyone should try.

 01. Goi Cuon

-Vietnam’s most famous dish: translucent spring rolls packed with greens, coriander and various combinations of minced pork, shrimp or crab.
-In some places they’re served with a bowl of lettuce and/or mint.
-A southern variation has barbecued strips of pork wrapped up with green banana and star fruit, and then dunked in a rich peanut sauce – every bit as tasty as it sounds.
+Vietnam’s most famous dish: translucent spring rolls packed with greens, coriander, and various combinations of minced pork, shrimp, or crab.
+In some places, they’re served with a bowl of lettuce and mint.
+A southern variation has barbecued strips of pork wrapped up with green banana and star fruit and then dunked in a rich peanut sauce – every bit as tasty as it sounds.

 02. Banh Mi

-This baguette sandwich filled with greens and a choice of fillings, including paté and freshly made omelette, is so good it’s been imitated around the world.
+This baguette sandwich filled with greens and a choice of fillings, including paté and freshly made omelet, is so good it’s been imitated around the world.

 03. Banh Xeo

-These enormous, cheap and filling Vietnamese pancakes translate (banh xeo means “sizzling pancake”) pancake contain shrimp, pork, bean sprouts and egg, which is then fried, wrapped in rice paper with greens and dunked in a spicy sauce before eaten.
+These enormous, cheap, and filling Vietnamese pancakes translate (Banh xeo means “sizzling pancake”) contain shrimp, pork, bean sprouts, and egg, which are then fried, wrapped in rice paper with greens, and dunked in a spicy sauce before being eaten.

 04. Bun Cha